 “Oh, I see.
 ‘In sickness and in health, until death do us part,’ right?”
-Anne said, retracting her hands of Levi’s face and moving an inch away from him.
+Anne asked, retracting her hands of Levi’s face and moving an inch away from him.
 “Are you married to someone else now?”

-Anne smiled pleased with Levi’s answer.
-Moving closer to him, she held his hands, looked deep into his eyes, and in her typical sweet way, she asked: “Would you marry me?
+Anne smiled, pleased with Levi’s answer.
+Moving closer to him, she held his hands, looked deep into his eyes, and in her typical sweet way, she asked, “Would you marry me?
 Again?”

 “Do you really want that?”
 Levi replied, carefully teasing her.

 “I don’t know,” Anne said with a haughty yet jocular tone.
 “Maybe I should consider my options, right?
 From what you told me it seems that things are a lot more interesting and very much improved here in the future.
-And, I mean, look at my new me, right?
+And, I mean, look at my new me.
 Who knows what a girl like me might find out there, huh?”

-“And I would love to hear all about it,” said Anne with a grin.
+“And I would love to hear all about it,” Anne said with a grin.

 “Come on.
-Let’s go.”
-Levi said, standing up and offering his hand to Anne.
+Let’s go,” Levi said, standing up and offering his hand to Anne.
 “Let me introduce you to the future.”

 “The future,” Anne gasped.
 “I was brought back to life in the future!
 How crazy is that?
-I want to know all about the technology that makes it possible.
+I want to know all about the technology that made it possible.
 How does it work?
 Did my parents pay for this?
 You couldn’t; I know that much.
 You were a broke astrophysicist.
 How could you, right?
 Right?”